gartanium/roygbiv/README.md

 -Default: By default, the data is scaled by selecting the minimum, mean, and maximum values.

 -Z-Score-Gene: This option normalizes the data relative to each gene.
 The data in a different gene does not effect how the selected gene is normalized.
 By default, the standard scale has a minimum of 3 standard deviations, a mid of 0, and a maximum of 3 standard deviations.
-If any of the cells has a zscore value greater than 3 or less than -3, the scale is expanded.
+If any of the cells has a zscore value greater than 3 or less than -3, the scale is expanded to the smallest whole number above that min or max.

 -Z-Score-Region: This option normalizes the data relative to each brain region.
 This means that the cell for a given brain region in each gene is normalized relative to eachother.
 For example, all the cells in the ctx-lh-insula brain region are normalized relative to each other while all the cells in the ctx-lh-precentral region are normalized relative to each other.
 By default, the standard scale has a minimum of 3 standard deviations, a mid of 0, and a maximum of 3 standard deviations.
 If any of the cells has a zscore value greater than 3 or less than -3, the scale is expanded.